NatalieJClark/music-web-app/README.md

 I used this project to:
 - [x] Consolidate how to set up a Flask project
+- [x] Consolidate how to design a single table schema from a specification
 - [x] Consolidate how to build routes from a specification
 - [x] Learn how to test-drive routes with a database